 Small business doesn’t mean small results when it comes to marketing.
 The right mix of marketing tactics and customer intelligence has a direct positive impact on the bottom line regardless of company size.
 Check out what these small businesses are doing to work smarter, not harder and grow their revenue.

 CUSTOMER INTELLIGENCE PAYS OFF.
 How much do you know about the way prospective customers find companies like yours?
 If the answer is elusive, just pick up the phone.
-That’s what Sign Effectz, Inc. did and what we learned saved the company two of the most precious resources there are: time and money.
+That’s what Sign Effectz, Inc. did and what we learned saved the company time and money.

 We identified a small handful of key customers and engaged them in a brief phone conversation about how they used the Internet to source products like the ones built by my client.

 Armed with customer intelligence, we made informed decisions about online marketing tactics.
 For example, we put less stock in search engine marketing for key terms since that is not typically what the target audience uses Google for.
 They tend to search by company name and not by industry key words.
 The best customers still check the business out online; however, they search by company name.
 This frees up time to spend on developing quality content for the blog and social media platforms (as well as other offline marketing initiatives).